 - Leave the icing to set overnight if possible.
 The creams also need to set so that they get a kind of crispier outer coating.
 Though my son and I ate the tester ones he made that evening!

 - If you have any melted chocolate left over then spread it out smooth onto a different piece of parchment paper and stick in any sweets, crumbled biscuits, dried fruit/nuts, vegan marshmallows, even some chopped grapes would be nice, into the chocolate and this will set into a scrummy makeshift chocolate bar!
 Place it in the fridge to go hard.
 My son used some vegan jellied fish to create a 'fish in mud' bar!
 Keep your bar in the fridge as it can get soft in the warm heat of the house.

 - Peppermint S-creams should keep for quite a while (up to 2 months I would think), wrapped in foil and placed in an airtight container.
 Sugar is a pretty good preservative!

 - Dark Chocolate Morrisons Savers, link to ingredients: https://uk.openfoodfacts.org/product/5010251536925/dark-chocolate-morrisons-savers

 - To make frankenstein creams then you could colour the icing sugar with a few drops of green colour when you add the peppermint extract.
 Use the icing tubes to draw on the scary face!

 - To make Day of The Dead creams then just decorate colourful skulls on the creams and maybe omit the chocolate dip.

-Let me know how you get on with this recipe.
-Post a comment below.
-I would love to see photos.
+Let us know how you get on with this recipe.
+All comments very welcome.